chef/chef-web-docs/chef_master/source/api_chef_server.rst

    * - Parameter
      - Description
    * - ``q``
-     - The search query used to identify a list of items on a Chef server.
+     - The search query used to identify a list of items on a Chef Infra Server.
 This option uses the same syntax as the ``search`` subcommand.
    * - ``rows``
      - The number of rows to be returned.
    * - ``start``